 Important Note: While testing, I found that if you Mute for 1 Hour or Mute for Today, it changes no settings in iPhone Notification Settings or the in-app notification settings.
 So, the only way to revert this change before one hour or today is by swiping left on the notification from the Notification Center and choosing Unmute.
 If you cleared the notification, there is no way to unmute it unless you get another notification from that app in the Notification Center!

-How to set notifications to Deliver Quietly in iOS 14, iOS 13, and iOS 12
+How to set notifications to Deliver Quietly in iOS 14 and earlier

 - Open the Notification Center on your iPhone.